sozip/sozip-spec/sozip_specification.md

 ## Advantages

-* SOZip allows multithreaded compression of independant chunks.
+* SOZip allows multithreaded compression of independent chunks.
 This is for example used in the GDAL implementation.

-* SOZip allows multithreaded decompression of independant chunks.
+* SOZip allows multithreaded decompression of independent chunks.

 * For decompression, faster alternatives to zlib can be used, such as [libdeflate](https://github.com/ebiggers/libdeflate).
 This is for example used